-Anyone that sells coaxial speaker cables in today’s market could attest that most of these core wire components now come in copper and stranded copper coatings.
+Anyone that sells coaxial speaker cables could attest that most of these core wire components now come in copper and stranded copper coatings.
 Copper-plated steel is another common material for the center conductor in these cables.

-Depending on the kind of coaxial cable, the type of insulators merged into the core wire may vary from foam plastics, solid plastics, or air spacers.
+Depending on the kind of coaxial cable, the type of insulators merged into the core wire may vary from foam plastic, solid plastic, or air spacers.
 It also has a PVC-coated sheath, making the insulator’s outer layer easy to stretch.

 Next to that, you’d find a braided wire made of copper.
 You’ll also see it in silver-plated variety, but that version of braided strand is very rare.
 This part of the coax cable is often referred to as the shield or shielding.
 With this component in the core wire or center conductor, the audio equipment can prevent losses and enhance performance in speakers.
 You may also find a coaxial cable with two shields, which is braided copper wire with aluminum foil.